 Ollin in an ancient Nahuatl language translate to movement or movement of the earth.
 Ollin is derived from "yollotl,"meaning heart, and "yolistli," meaning life; to move now with whole heart, strength, and courage.

-The mission is to develop meaningful sessions, workshops, events, and arts projects that reflect inclusion, diversity, equity and community engagement in Kingston/Katarokwi and with Mother Earth.
+The mission is to develop meaningful sessions, workshops, events, and arts projects that reflect inclusion, diversity, unity, equity and community engagement in Kingston/Katarokwi and with Mother Earth.

-Through drumming, singing, dancing, creative arts, and more, Ollin is striving to establish an arts and culture organization that connect to community with authenticity, compassion, and meaning.
+Through drumming, singing, dancing, creative arts, and more, Ollin is striving to establish an inclusive arts and culture organization that connect to community with authenticity, compassion, and meaning.
 Celebrating life, self-expression, and creativity in community,

 The vision it to one day have a community centre focused on arts, culture, health and wellness which will ideally allow for a traditional temazcal in Kingston, Ontario.

 Temazcal is a traditional ancient pre-hispanic purification that Mexica (Aztec), Maya, and other cultures use for ritual and healing purposes for various generations.
 Temazcal comes from the ancient Nahuatl language means “house of heat” or “steam bath” which is for spiritual and health reasons.

 The temazcal is usually a small round stone or mud structure that symbolizes the circle of life and womb of Mother Earth.